Skip to Main Content

 3. Applicants should state to whom a grant awarded should be paid, and when they would expect to start the work.
 If this depends on matching support they should say when its availability will be known, and should notify the Biochemical Society of the outcome.
 Awards cannot be extended or renewed.

-4. Funding will not be awarded in two consecutive years.
+4. Funding will not be awarded in three consecutive years.

 Please note that successful applicants are required to: